sci-42ver/SICP_SDF/sicp_notes.md

+To be more specific about what aruisdante says, https://github.com/python/cpython/blob/main/InternalDocs/garbage_collector.md is helpful (a reference from https://devguide.python.org/internals/garbage-collector/index.html).
+In a nutshell, reference counting is "a form of garbage collection" while (cyclic) garbage *collector* is used for "reference cycles" which can be used in companion with `del` to delete bindings etc https://docs.python.org/3/reference/simple_stmts.html#grammar-token-python-grammar-del_stmt.
 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.
 - I won't dig into all *complexity computation* in this book since this is *not the target* of learning this book although I will do that sometimes.